fraunhoferportugal/tsfel/README.md

 `TSFEL` is an open-source Python library for time series analysis.
 It centralizes a large and powerful feature set of several feature extraction methods from statistical, temporal, spectral, and fractal domains.

-The documentation is available at https://tsfel.readthedocs.io/.
+The documentation is available [here](https://github.com/fraunhoferportugal/tsfel/issues).

 You can install `TSFEL` via pip using the following: